 - And how can these crimes be prevented?
 For example, how do we prevent that military peacekeepers engage in sexual violence as witnessed in the Central African Republic?

-The ultimate goal of this winter course is to critically assess whether the current approaches are contributing to realizing justice.
+The ultimate goal of this summer course is to critically assess whether the current approaches are contributing to realizing justice.

 This course includes:

 - An intensive two week program of interactive lectures with group assignments;

 - Interdisciplinary lecturers (De Brouwer and De Volder) who teach from both an academic and practical perspective (e.g. research and field expertise), including guest lecturers who are experts in these fields.